tbradbury/learning-site/md-posts/add-cypress.md

 })
 ```

-If you run **Cypress** `yarn cy:open` and run the test you see it passes and can scroll through the different step you took in the left hand column.
+If you run **Cypress** `yarn cy:open` and run the test you see it passes and can scroll through the different steps you took in the left hand column.

 Lets add another test: